Chemical Spill Incident During Receiving Process: What Happened?

 - Experimental Safety Review (ESR) Process: BNL uses the ESR process to review hazards and risks for each experiment performed by BNL researchers.
 In this, event was the erroneous SDS supplied during the ESR process which did not indicate a corrosive hazard.
 If it was, did the BNL researcher expect to receive a 6% 6LiCl solution?
 If he did, how was the ESR updated when the increase to 10 M was agreed to between the two researchers?
 If the BNL researcher knew during planning that they were receiving a 10M 6LiCl solution, as a user of the material should they have realized that the liquid would have to have a low pH to stay in solution?
 The ESR process is described in the Standard Base Management System in the Work Planning and Control Subject Area.
 The ESR will identify storage and handling risks for hazardous chemicals (i.e. corrosive) and inventory control requirements for Accountable Nuclear Materials.

-As part of the corrective actions for this event the ESR was updated.
-DOE LESSONS LEARNED Recommended Actions:
+As part of the corrective actions for the chemical spill event, the ESR was updated.

 - Work with scientific staff to shift their mindset from words like “sample,” “reagents,” and “components” to chemicals when planning experiments can help focus users on risk.